 In 1994, the US Mint offered a multi-coin set which included three coins from three individual programs.
 This was the U.S. Veterans Three Coin Set, which included the POW Silver Dollar, Women in Military Service Silver Dollar, and Vietnam Memorial Silver Dollar.

-The most expansive multi-coin set was the 1995-1996 Olympics 32 coin set.
+The most expansive multi-coin set was the 1995-1996 Olympics 32 coin set (Buy on eBay).
 This included proof and uncirculated versions of the four half dollars, eight silver dollars, and four gold coins that were issued for the program.

 The last multi-coin set issued for a commemorative program was the 2008 Bald Eagle 3 Coin Set, which included the proof versions of the $5 gold coin, silver dollar, and half dollar.
 After this year, mutli-coin sets have not been offered.